 If you wish to be considered for a competitive, merit-based scholarship please indicate in the relevant field in your application.

-Please see our scholarships page for more information.
+Please see our Scholarships page for more information.

 The application process requires you to nominate two referees, to whom confidential electronic referee report forms will be emailed by the University of Tasmania, requesting reference material.
 As such, your referees must have current professional knowledge of your academic ability and be able to judge your research potential.
 Please do not nominate your proposed supervisor as a referee unless you have previously worked with them during your Honours or Masters degree.
-At least one referee must be external to the University of Tasmania.
+Normally, at least one referee must be external to the University of Tasmania.

 If a nominated referee decides not provide a report, the application system will prompt you to nominate a new referee.
 Please note that after submitting an application it is in your best interest to contact your referees directly, notifying them that a request for a report has been sent to their email address by the University of Tasmania.
 This will prompt the referee to look for the request in their inbox and to complete the report as soon as possible.
 If a referee does not receive the email, ask them to check their junk or spam folders.
 You can also resend the request by logging into your existing Online Application System account.
 In a similar manner, the nominated referees, or their email addresses, may also be amended within the system as required.